 For poultry health management to be effective a primary aim must be to prevent the onset of disease or parasites, to recognise at an early stage the presence of disease or parasites, and to treat all flocks that are diseased or infested with parasites as soon as possible and before they develop into a serious condition or spread to other flocks.
 To be able to do this it is necessary to know how to recognise that the birds are diseased, the action required for preventing or minimising disease and how to monitor for signs that the prevention program is working.

 The key principles of poultry health management are:

 As much as is possible disease should be prevented.
 It is easier and less damaging to prevent disease than it is to treat it.
 However, it must not be assumed that all disease can be prevented.
-Inevitably, some will get past the defenses, in which case it becomes imperative that the condition be recognised as early as possible to allow treatment or other appropriate action to be implemented as soon as possible to bring the situation under control to limit damage to the flock.
+Inevitably, some will get past the defences, in which case it becomes imperative that the condition is recognised as early as possible to allow treatment or other appropriate action to be implemented as soon as possible to bring the situation under control to limit damage to the flock.

 A disease is any condition that interferes with the normal functioning of the cells, tissues, organs and the whole body systems.
 Diseases of poultry have many causes and include:

 Diseases that result from nutrient deficiencies, consumption of toxic substances and physical damage are referred to as non-infectious diseases.
 These diseases cannot be passed from bird to bird and members of the flock must share a common experience for individuals to contract these non-infectious diseases.
 In the widest sense, infectious diseases are caused by microorganisms that include parasites, fungi, protozoa, bacteria, mycoplasmas, chlamydia and viruses.
 These diseases are often also called contagious diseases meaning that they can be passed from one bird to another either directly or indirectly.